jbshep/conversational-python-legacy/chapters/ch1_basicio_types.md

 `spinners_per_case` to get how many cases we'll need.
 But this gives us a fractional number potentially.
 For example, if we wanted `18` spinners and `12` come in a case, that would be `1.5` cases, but we can't order one case and then another half of a case.
 We actually need `2` cases.
-This is where `mail.ceil` comes in.
+This is where `math.ceil` comes in.
 We take the "fractional" number of cases needed and find the *ceiling* of it.
 This makes `cases` an integer that is greater than or equal to the number of fractional cases.